alexander-paskal/news-bias-analysis/README.md

 natural language techniques to extract valuable insights about the content, style, and intent of the text being analyzed.

-### Data

-We use the NELA2017 dataset, which accumulates thousands of news articles from nearly 100 different news organizations over a 7-month period in 2017.
-Citations and links to the dataset and accompanying article can be found below.

-We also scraped news articles from October 2021 and performed similar analyses, in order to extract insights about the news coverage of more (at the time of writing) recent events.

-### Results

-Our analyses are synthesized and visualized in the 'plots.ipynb' jupyter notebook.
-Here are a couple of highlights:

-ZHENG - you can put the plots here

 ### Dependency and Installation